use-inkubator/Ecosystem-Grants/README.md

 **Technical Showcase**

-This category implies developing full-stack application that clearly demonstrates the advantages of ink! over other smart contract languages (e.g. Solidity).
-In this category you should focus on opening the full potential of ink.
-The case doesn't necessarily needs to be business oriented.
-However it should clearly and visually demostrate superiority of the ink! language.
+This category involes the development of applications which demonstrate the advantages of ink! over other smart contract languages (e.g. Solidity).

+The case doesn't necessarily need to be business oriented, but it should showcase ink!'s unique strengths.

 You can use following aspects as indicators:
 - efficient gas usage
 - decreased smart contract size